Sat Jun 1 22:24:43 2024

 functions (thus potentially running afoul of this) in the standard

-environment are load
+environment are load and eval.
+The result of

 invoking a continuation created by a different thread is also